ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

-Describes how a text is displayed
+Describes how a text is displayed.

 **fontFamily `string`**